openmrs/openmrs-eip/README.md

 [spring boot logging configurations](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#common-application-properties-core)

 # Management Database
-The `openmrs-watcher` comes with an embedded management DB where it stores failed DB events for purposes of re-processing.
+The `openmrs-watcher` requires configuration of a management database where it stores useful data for proper functioning.

-The Management DB by default is an H2 database, it should be possible to use another DB system but we highly recommend those that are embeddable since they can be bootstrapped with the application, the DB should also reside on the same physical machine as the application to eliminate any possibility of being unreachable.
+The Management DB has been tested with MySQL and H2, you should be able to use any other relational database supported by hibernate, it is highly recommended that the management DB resides on the same physical machine as the application to eliminate any possibility of being unreachable and lower latency hence better performance.

 # Error Handling And Retry Mechanism
-The `openmrs-watcher` module on which the DB sync sender is built has a built-in error handling and retry mechanism in case something goes wrong when the sender is processing a DB event, this also applies to any custom application built on top of the openmrs-watcher, the failed event gets pushed into an error queue in the [management database](#management-database) that comes as an embedded H2 DB, this DB can be accessed from a browser at a port and path configured in your application.properties file.
+The `openmrs-watcher` module on which the DB sync sender is built has a built-in error handling and retry mechanism in case something goes wrong when the sender is processing a DB event, this also applies to any custom application built on top of the openmrs-watcher, the failed event gets pushed into an error queue in the [management database](#management-database), If you are using H2, the management DB can be accessed from a browser at a port and path configured in your application.properties file.
 The error queue is actually a table named `sender_retry_queue`.
 In theory this queue should be empty all the time, there is a retry route which periodically polls the error queue and attempts to reprocess the events.
 When a failed event is finally successfully re-processed, it gets removed out of the error queue.
 If an entity has an event in